Home

 Changing eating habits is very difficult for most of us - and to make it harder, the modern western diet does NOT promote the positive links between food and mood.

 For me the answer has been writing things down.
-You may have seen in diet books, or in the Depression and Bipolar Support Alliance (DBSA) publication Food and Mood, advice to keep a food journal.
+You may have seen in diet books advice to keep a food journal.
 The purpose of a food journal is to get total clarity about everything we eat and drink, and then pick out the patterns in:

 1. How our stress leads to cravings.
-This is so we can anticipate the cravings and have healthier foods on hand to satisfy the cravings and relieve stres.
+This is so we can anticipate the cravings and have healthier foods on hand to satisfy the cravings and relieve stress.

 2. What foods seem to cause mood swings?
-If someting looks ike it could be a problem, then eliminate it for a week and see if there is an improvement.
+If something looks like it could be a problem, then eliminate it for a week and see if there is an improvement.

 I promise you that the effort of keeping a Bipolar Mood Chart is small, but the results are HUGE in terms of discovering the real secrets of diet and manic depression.